Byron/dua-cli/README.md

  * [ ] Evaluate unit coloring - can we highlight different units better, make them stick out?

+#### ✅ v2.1.10 - compatibility with light terminals

+* the TUI is now usable on light terminals, and highlighting is more consistent.
+Thank you, @vks!

 #### ✅ v2.1.9 - improved handling of broken symlinks

 * during symlink deletion, now broken symlinks will be deleted as expected.